hyperledger/fabric-sdk-node/docs/tutorials/handlers.md

 {@linkcode Channel#sendTransaction sendTransaction()} method to determine the orderers and how to send the transaction to be committed.
 (default 'fabric-client/lib/impl/BasicCommitHandler.js')
-* `prover-handler` - string - The path to the prover handler.
-Allows for a custom handler to be used.
-This handler is used in the {@linkcode Channel#sendTokenCommand sendTokenCommand()}
-method to determine the target peers and how to send the token command.
-(default 'fabric-client/lib/impl/BasicProverHandler.js')

 ### new Endorsement Handler
 The sending of a proposal to be endorsed may be done using custom code.
 The